HasanYahya101/Tic-Tac-Toe-Vite/README.md

 ## Introduction

 This is a classic Tic Tac Toe game.
 Players take turns placing their marks (either X or O) on a 3x3 grid.
 The first player to get 3 of their marks in a row (horizontally, vertically, or diagonally) wins the game.
+You can also play against an AI that uses minimax algorithm.

 ## UI Library